scottrigby/simple-to-boost/README.md

     - Simplenote export directory (paste the directory location from step 1 above.
 You may use `~` for home directory expansion)
     - Boost storage directory (defaults to `~/Boostnote`, which will work if that directory exists.
 If not, locate your preferred Boost storage directory)
     - Select folder (you will be given the option to select existing folders for your desired storage directory, or to automatically create a new one)
-1. You should see the message:
+    - You should see the message:
         > Imported!
 Quit and reopen Boost to see your files.

-    Your newly imported Boost files will retain the Simplenote updated date metadata, so they should still be in the correct order!
+        Your newly imported Boost files will retain the Simplenote updated date metadata, so they should still be listed in the correct order in Boostnote.